-Mutual aid – in all of its forms and varieties – is a universal practice, rather than a catch-all term, or definition.
-All of the examples listed on this site attempt to speak to the universality of this practice, but by no means aim to define them as a singular concept.
+Mutual aid is a horizontal mode of organisation, aiming to break down hierarchies and practice collective decision making.
+However, the concept of mutual aid encompasses a wide variety of practices – there is no one-catch-all term or definition, it is a universal practice rather than a singular concept.
+All of the examples listed on this site attempt to speak to the universality of this practice, but by no means aim to define them rigidly.